Ggre55/udemy-autocoupons/README.md

 - Python 3.11+
 - Linux
 - The latest Chrome version
-- Chrome profile in `Profile 1` should be logged into the desired Udemy account
+- A Chrome profile already logged in.
+By default, the profile in the folder "Profile 1" is used, but this can be changed with --profile-directory.
+Note that "Profile 1" is automatically given by Chrome to the first manually created profile, it's not the default one.

 Clone this repo and move into it